 Life goes on, long after the thrill of living is gone.
 John Mellencamp

-About a month after I left home, for the hospital in Denver, Marty did what any stressed, but loving mother would do (I say sarcastically): She drove Lisa and Laura to Kansas City International (MCI), purchased a one-way ticket, informed the flight attendants they would be traveling alone, told them to behave on the plane and sent them to my Mother in Mississippi.
+About a month after I left home for the hospital in Denver, Marty did what any stressed but loving mother would do (I say sarcastically): She drove Lisa and Laura to Kansas City International (MCI) and purchased a one-way ticket.
+She informed the flight attendants they would be traveling alone, told them to behave on the plane, and sent them to my Mother in Mississippi.

 As the twins wandered into the jetway, Marty turned away and — literally and metaphorically — never looked back.
 She had no intention of them returning and living with her again.
 They were five.
 Marty had no contact with her daughters, nor would she see them again for another twenty years.